XOP/css-codeguide/README.md

 ### Introduction

-In a nutshell, CSS methodology prescribes how CSS should be written, therefore defining the scalability, maintainability and architecture in total.
+In a nutshell, CSS methodology prescribes _how CSS should be written_, therefore defining the scalability, maintainability and architecture in total.
 In fact, architecture is often named methodology and vice versa.

 It also important to mention that this all does not make any sense if in the end results in productivity deterioration.
 Consider architecture in terms of convenience and development speed as well.